2020 United States presidential election in Hawaii: Analysis

-Hawaii was one of only six states (Note: The other states are Arkansas, California, Florida, Nevada, and Utah.) and the District of Columbia where Trump's margin increased from 2016, and its 2.72% shift was the largest.
+Hawaii was one of only seven states (Note: The other states are Arkansas, California, Florida, Nevada, Illinois, and Utah.) and the District of Columbia where Trump's margin increased from 2016, and its 2.72% shift was the largest.
 Trump won more precincts than he did in 2016, winning more of the west coast of Oahu than he did before and every single vote on Niihau.
 Trump won more votes in Hawaii than any Republican in history, but not a larger percentage, narrowly beating George W. Bush's performance in 2004.
 Despite this modest pro-Trump margin swing, Biden received more votes than Clinton, as was the case for the five other states and the District of Columbia that he won.

 Despite Biden's overwhelming victory in the state, this was the first election since 2004 in which Hawaii was not the most Democratic state in terms of margin or percentage; that title went to Vermont instead, with Massachusetts and Maryland also being ahead of Hawaii.